 In October, Dublin hosted the 13th European Nutrition Conference, co-organised by the Nutrition Society (UK and Ireland) and the Federation of European Nutrition Societies (FENS 2019).
-Isobel Bandurek, our Research Interpretation Manager, reflects on her experience of attending the conference.
+Isobel Bandurek, our former Research Interpretation Manager, reflects on her experience of attending the conference.

 In the opening ceremony of FENS 2019, Professor Helene McNulty spoke to a captivated audience about ‘nutrition sans frontières’ – how at its core, science and research is an international endeavour without borders.
 At a time when politics is so uncertain in many parts of the world, strengthening connections across the global scientific community has never felt more important.

 During my time at FENS 2019, I was struck by the number of partnerships and alliances that exist or are being created – and all have a common thread of seeking to advance scientific understanding through collaboration.
 One such example is the new taskforce from the International Union of Nutritional Science called ICONIC.
 This stands for the International Collaboration on Nutrition in relation to Cancer.

 At a symposium on capacity building, Prof Alan Jackson, a member of World Cancer Research Fund’s (WCRF) Continuous Update Project Panel, spoke about the need for a global voice in nutrition and cancer.
 The research communities in cancer, and in nutrition, have taken great strides forward in improving our understanding of cancer prevention and survival; however, these communities have historically worked and disseminated information in different spaces and, “spoken different languages”.

 ICONIC seeks to formally address this gap by fostering a dynamic worldwide community of clinicians, researchers, patients, and the public to share knowledge, understanding, and best practice.